aronbeal/Sublime-Edit-Coder-Format/README.md

 - When the list of packages is presented, search for "Coder Format", press enter to install

 ##Usage
-Only key binding so far is for OSX, which is set to ctrl+c to invoke coder formatting.
+The only key binding set so far is for OSX, which is set to ctrl+c to invoke coder formatting.
 Also available under Tools->Coder Format->Coder Format, or as a quickwindow completion of "Coder Format".

+##Notes:
+- This plugin requires that php be installed on your system.
-Command is set to work only for .php, .install, and .module file suffixes; this can be changed under the preferences for the module (Preferences->Package Settings->Coder Format on OSX)
+- "Eligible Files" currently consists of files suffixed in 'php','module', or 'inc'.
+This setting can be modified by setting the preference 'allowed_coder_format_suffixes' in the module package settings (Preferences->Package Settings->Coder Format on OSX)
+- Current included version is coder_format.inc 7.x-2.0